CodePushGo/website/src/content/blog/en/android-setup-for-capacitor-apps.md

     Configure channels for various needs like beta testing, staged rollouts, or A/B testing to experiment with new features.

-### Advanced Capgo Tools
+### Advanced CodePushGo Tools

-Capgo offers additional tools to enhance your app management:
+CodePushGo offers additional tools to enhance your app management:

 -   **Analytics Dashboard**: Track update performance and usage.
 -   **Rollback Options**: Quickly revert updates if needed.
 -   **Error Tracking**: Identify and resolve issues efficiently.
 -   **CI/CD Integration**: Works seamlessly with GitHub Actions, [GitLab](https://about.gitlab.com/) CI, and [Jenkins](https://www.jenkins.io/).

-Once everything is configured, run the command below to sync your setup and start managing updates with Capgo:
+Once everything is configured, run the command below to sync your setup and start managing updates with CodePushGo:

 ```bash
 npx cap sync